Back to 4WD Article Index

 If one party (specifically you) fail to perform as stated in the insurance contract there can the possibility of the insurance company avoiding liability.

-To eliminate such questions, Barley Insurances have produced a product whereby the insured can be confident in knowing that their vehicle is fully insured.
+To eliminate such questions, Rothbury Insurances have produced a product whereby the insured can be confident in knowing that their vehicle is fully insured.
 This means the underwriter knows the vehicle will be crossing rivers, going down paper roads, driving on beaches and being used on terrain which is just not suitable for an ordinary vehicle.

 4wd trail wagon utility vehicles allow access to some secluded spots.
 This panorama was taken at a top fishing spot 26 miles up Muriwai Beach.
 A group of